Lethalz/ZetV2/Reference/Books/$100M Offers.md

 In Chapter 11 of $100M Offers, Alex Hormozi discusses how to enhance the offer by understanding human psychology and [habits](https://theprocesshacker.com/blog/the-power-of-habit-charles-duhigg-summary/).
 Naval Ravikant has said that “Desire is a contract you make with yourself to be unhappy until you get what you want,” as it follows that:

 “People want what they can’t have.
-People want what other people want.
+People want what other people wanwt.
 People want things only a select few have access to.”

 Essentially, all marketing exists to [influence](https://theprocesshacker.com/blog/influence-book-summary/) the supply and demand curve: